 REVIEW ART SUBMISSION

-When reviewing the art, we look for fine detail, gradients and small lettering that may not translate well.
-We’ll be sure to make a recommendation or give you some options if your logo will not embroider well on a particular garment.
+First we review the art looking for fine detail, gradients and small lettering that may not translate well.
+We make a recommendation or give you options if your logo will not embroider well on a particular garment.

-Digitizing is the process by which we translate digital art files into stitches.
-The first part of the process is a virtual drawing that maps the stitches we will use to embroider the final logo.
+Next step is digitizing, the process by which we translate digital art files into stitches.
+The first part of the process is a virtual drawing that maps the stitches we use to embroider the final logo.
 This is done using specialized software.

-An embroidery hoop is a plastic ring that snaps around the area of the garment to be sewn.
+Next, we use an embroidery hoop – a plastic ring that snaps around the area of the garment to be sewn.
 This hoop is affixed to a head on the embroidery machine to stabilize the garment as the needle sews the fabric.

-Once the garments are sewn, we remove the excess backing from the embroidered design.
-Sometimes a tear-away backing is used, and it can be pulled off.
+Finally, once the garments are sewn, we remove the excess backing from the embroidered design.
+Sometimes a tear-away backing is used, and will be pulled off.
 Other times the backing must be cut, or trimmed, from the back of the garment.
 This step in the process is referred to as trimming no matter which method is used.